eagronin/mushroom-classification-prepare/README.md

 ## Overview

-This section addresses the issue of missing values, converts categorical features to dummy variables and reduces dimensionality of the feature space to two principal compoenents.
+This section addresses the issue of missing values, converts categorical features to dummy variables and reduces dimensionality of the feature space to two principal components.

 Data description is provided in the [previous section](https://eagronin.github.io/mushroom-classification-acquire).